duleorlovic/blog/_draft/2016-05-21-docker-and-rails.markdown

 docker run hello-world
 # if you have exposed ports you need to
 docker run -p 80:3000 my-image
+# if you want to remove after
+docker run -it --rm -p 3000:3000 static:latest
 ```
 # Commands